comsee-research/compote/README.md

 **Requirements**: calibrated MIA, computed _internal parameters_, features and scene configuration.
 If none are given all steps are re-done.

-### Calibration Evaluation
+### Extrinsics Estimation & Calibration Evaluation

-`evaluate` runs the optimization of extrinsics parameters given a calibrated camera and generates the poses.
+`extrinscs` runs the optimization of extrinsics parameters given a calibrated camera and generates the poses.

 **Requirements**: computed _internal parameters_, features, calibrated camera and scene configuration.